aarenson/PHPCap/docs-md/DeveloperGuide.md

 -----------------------------------------

 ### Automated Tests

+PHPCap uses PHPUnit for running automated test.
+PHPUnit should get installed as a dependency for your PHPCap project when you run the "composer install" command.

+You can test your PHPUnit installation by running the following in the root PHPCap directory:

+	    ./vendor/bin/phpunit --testsuite unit

+If this succeeds, you should see an "OK" message with the number of tests and assertions that were run, and you should see no errors of failures.

-Before the tests can be run, setup and configuration needs to be completed:
+To run _all_ the automated tests, setup and configuration needs to be completed:
 1. Log in to your REDCap site.
 2. Import the test REDCap project files in directory __tests/projects/__.
 3. In REDCap, request API tokens for the projects imported in the step above.